Are you using SEO effectively to boost your business?

 There are three important aspects of RankBrain:

-- Clickthrough rate – how many people visit your site from a SERPs entry
+- Clickthrough rate: the percentage of people visit your site from a SERPs entry

 Together, these tell Google how users interact with your site and if your content is relevant, which can affect search ranking.
 Learn more about RankBrain and SEO here.